ariley215/reading-notes/201-Notes/prompt-engineering.md

-User
-how do i produce a song
+User:how do i produce a song

-ChatGPT
+ChatGPT:
 Producing a song involves a combination of creative and technical skills.
 Here's a step-by-step guide to help you produce your own song:

 Concept and Pre-Production: